derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-31/07/2021 16:19:24 : 3 Database Admins walked into a NoSQL bar.
+01/08/2021 16:19:30 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Speed dating is useless.
-5 minutes is not enough to properly explain the benefits of the Unix philosophy.
+What did the Java code say to the C code?
+A: You've got no class.
 <!-- replace-with-joke ends -->